jfpatrick/pyqt-tutorial/docs/source/1-bipy-gui-manager.rst

 Setup New Project
 =================

-In BE/BI we agreed on a common project structure that every PyQt5 project should follow.

-You can have such structure setup for you using the `BI Python Expert GUI Manager <https://gitlab.cern.ch/bisw-python/bipy-gui-manager>`_
+New PyQt Expert GUIs in BI should be build according to a predefined structure, which you can setup by using the `BI Python Expert GUI Manager <https://gitlab.cern.ch/bisw-python/bipy-gui-manager>`_